ColeB1722/Image-Editor/README.md

 ## Image and Video Processor

 Our application can take in either an .mp4, .jpg, or .png and apply a wide variety of filters and tone mappings to them.
-Additionally, we have implemented an automatic background remover tool utilizing tensor flow.
+Additionally, we have implemented a Convolutional Neural Network background remover tool, utilizing tensor flow; our model is based on the work done [here](https://github.com/susheelsk/image-background-removal).

 ## Setup